Beyond Vanilla Variational Autoencoders: Detecting Posterior Collapse in Conditional and Hierarchical Variational Autoencoders: Concluding Remarks

 \section{Concluding Remarks}

-Despite their prevalence in practical use as generative models, the theoretical understanding of CVAEs and HVAEs has remained limited.
-This work theoretically identifies causes and precise conditions for posterior collapse occurrence in linear CVAEs and MHVAEs from loss landscape perspectives.
-Some interesting insights beyond the causes of posterior collapse in linear standard VAEs drawn from our analysis include: i) the strong correlation between the input conditions and the output of CVAEs are indicative to strong posterior collapse, ii) posterior collapse may not happen if the encoder variance is unlearnable, even when the encoder network is low-rank and iii) how each $\beta$ in MHVAEs interacts with the rank of the model.
-The experiments show that these insights are also predictive for nonlinear networks.
-One limitaion of our work is the case of both encoder variances are learnable in MHVAEs with two latents is not considered due to technical challenges and left as future works.
-Another limitation is that our theory do not consider the dynamics of optimization methods that lead to the global minima and how they contribute to the collapse problem.
-One interesting direction is to use gradient flow to analyze the dynamic of these models and study how posterior collapse emerges.
+Despite their prevalence in practical use as generative models, the theoretical understanding of CVAE and HVAE has remained limited.
+This work theoretically identifies causes and precise conditions for posterior collapse occurrence in linear CVAE and MHVAE from loss landscape perspectives.
+Some of our interesting insights beyond the results in linear standard VAE include: i) the strong correlation between the input conditions and the output of CVAE is indicative of strong posterior collapse, ii) posterior collapse may not happen if the encoder variance is unlearnable, even when the encoder network is low-rank.
+The experiments show that these insights are also predictive of nonlinear networks.
+One limitation of our work is the case of both encoder variances are learnable in two-latent MHVAE is not considered due to technical challenges and left as future works.
+Another limitation is that our theory does not consider the training dynamics that lead to the global minima and how they contribute to the collapse problem.